victorpereira13/desafio-abinbev/README.md

 To run the application, simply open your web browser and navigate to the public IP address of the EC2 instance.
 The default credentials are used to access Airflow.

+## Documentation
+The detailed documentation for this project is available in the docs/ directory.